 Ellis Bird Farm Summer Classes: The tea house at Ellis Bird Farm will be featuring several workshops this season where visitors can learn charcuterie secrets, how to make a homemade cider press, pie making and pickling basics.
 Be sure to check out the brand new visitor’s centre while you’re there.

 BRING THIS STORY ALIVE: Come discover something new about the world and about yourself in Red Deer.
 Bring the kids to circus school, go on a birding walk, or take a short summer course at Red Deer College.
 We’ll set up a loving-to-learn itinerary for qualified media.
-Contact Liz Taylor for more information.
+Contact Vicky Loughlin for more information.